 11. TP-Link Smart Plug Mini

 The simplest way to turn a “dumb” appliance into a smart one.
-If you have lights, a television, or anything else that you just want to turn on or off, TP Link has a smart plug you can use with your phone or with Google Assistant.
+If you have lights, a television, or anything else that you just want to turn on or off, TP-Link has a smart plug you can use with your phone or with Google Assistant.
 Best of all, you won’t need an extra hub for this smart plug to work.

-Read more: Best smart plugs
+Read more: The best smart plugs

 12. Chamberlain Smart Garage Hub